ebuyakin/maichat/docs/implementation_plan.md

 2. [ ] Performance micro-check (<10ms gatherContext on 1k pairs synthetic) — note results.

 Acceptance (M6):
-User with a valid OpenAI key can: (a) view visible history with any overflow pairs dimmed and counter X/Y, (b) send a prompt; only non-dimmed pairs plus new prompt are used, (c) receive assistant reply appended, (d) edit and resend in place to refine without extra history clutter, (e) delete any pair, and (f) see clear errors with ability to edit & resend.
-Token budget enforcement is transparent (dimmed pairs) and send is disabled only when zero pairs would be included or a single message exceeds the model hard limit.
+User with a valid OpenAI key can: (a) view visible history with overflow dimmed and counter X/Y where X already reserves allowance for next prompt (no per-keystroke recompute), (b) send a prompt; only non-dimmed pairs plus new prompt are used, (c) receive assistant reply appended, (d) edit and resend in place, (e) delete any pair, (f) see clear errors with ability to edit & resend.
+Token budget transparency holds; send disabled only when zero pairs or single message exceeds model limit.

 ### M7 Enhanced Filtering (Full Spec)
 - [ ] Wildcards (*, pattern decisions)